AlchemyTeaLab/TeaLab-back-end/README.md

 # TeaLab

-A brief description of what this project does and who it's for
+ A platform to create and collect teas that makes learning about tea fun.

 ## Team Members